Revix-Systems/Revix-Systems/README.md

 Revix Systems is constantly evolving.

-We're working on new applications, improvements to existing projects, and features driven by our community.
+I'm working on new applications, improvements to existing projects, and features driven by the community.

-Check out our **[Roadmap](https://github.com/Revix-Systems/Revix-Systems/blob/main/COMING-SOON.md)** to see what we're currently working on and what's planned for the future.
+Check out my **[Roadmap](https://github.com/Revix-Systems/Revix-Systems/blob/main/COMING-SOON.md)** to see what I'm currently working on and what's planned for the future.

 ---

-# ❤️ Our Community
+# ❤️ My Community

-Whether you're testing a beta build, reporting a bug, suggesting an idea, or simply using one of our applications, **you're helping shape the future of Revix Systems.**
+Whether you're testing a beta build, reporting a bug, suggesting an idea, or simply using one of my applications, **you're helping shape the future of Revix Systems.**

-By joining our Discord community, you'll get access to:
+By joining my Discord community, you'll get access to:

 * 📢 Development announcements
 * 🧪 Early beta releases
-* 💬 Direct communication with the team
+* 💬 Direct communication with me
 * 🚀 Upcoming feature previews
 * 🗺️ Project roadmaps
 * 👥 Community discussions